DataCorrupted/peter-site/content/post/homeward.md

 Many spicy foods also went up the blacklist.
 I would refuse my friends' invitation no matter what.

-Yet, it's hard to avoid spicy things in Shanghai.
+It's hard to avoid spicy things in Shanghai.
 Even in ShanghaiTech's canteen when I order chicken, I got spicy ones because the cook did that _by default_.
 (Later I learned that the cook came from Sichuan, oh for god's sake, we really should ban cooks that heavily rely on the spicy sauce from entering the kitchen.)
 Hotpot is everywhere that you can barely avoid.